-As indicated in the Cultural Resources section of this IS/MND, the Project site is not included on the National Register of Historic Places, California Register of Historical Resources, or a local register of historical resources, nor is it eligible for listing.
+As indicated in the Cultural Resources section of this IS/MND, the Project site is not included on the National Register of Historical Resources, or a local register of historical resources, nor is it eligible for listing.
 Accordingly, pursuant to subsection (c) of Public Resources Code Section 5024.1, the City of Orange has determined that the Project would not impact historical resources resulting from Project implementation.